 In Palau, you can snorkel at the Rock Islands, and look for dolphins at Koror.
 The relics at WII relics at the beaches of Peleliu are also recommended.

 Chiefs running the streets and their own postal service are just two of the many things that make Paulu a fascinating place.

 Smack right in the center of the gigantic Pacific Ocean lie the islands of Kiribati.
 With a tiny population of 110,000, over half of which live on the stunning ring-shaped coral reef of Tarawa, Kiribati is a truly unique country you’ve never heard of to lay eyes on.

-Along the north-west coastline of Africa, you’ll find Guinea-Bissau.
-Portuguese prominent throughout the country, its geography is defined low-lying dessert, and sprawling beaches that look out into the Atlantic.
+Along the northwest coastline of Africa, you’ll find Guinea-Bissau.
+Portuguese is prominent throughout the country.
+Its geography is defined by low-lying desert and sprawling beaches that look out into the Atlantic.